-LO no. On successful completion of the named award, students will be able to: Module Code/s 5 Demonstrate the personal learning and skills of enquiry required to develop an independent approach to learning whilst understanding the limits of their knowledge and how this may influence analyses and interpretations based on that knowledge in the workplace.
-FDLI2001, FDLI2002 6 Analyse and critically evaluate concepts, theory and policy in the application to education practices.
-FDLI2003, FDLE2003 7 Understand the implications of their work with learners and apply appropriate actions in accordance with values and prescribed practices.
-FDLI1002 FDLI2002
+Cognitive and intellectual skills LO no. On successful completion of the named award, students will be able to: Module Code/s 5 Demonstrate the personal learning and skills of enquiry required to develop an independent approach to learning whilst understanding the limits of their knowledge and how this may influence analyses and interpretations based on that knowledge in the workplace.
+FDLI2001, FDLI2002 6 Analyse and critically evaluate concepts, theory, policy and practices in their application to inclusive education.
+FDLI2004, FDIN2001 7 Justify practices and actions taken by practitioners to meet the needs of children and young people in addressing barriers to access and provision in education.
+FDIN2001 8 Understand implications of their work with learners and apply appropriate actions in accordance with values and prescribed practices.
+FDLI2001